-Sales gets the dollar and finance maximizes the profit margin of each dollar and until human resources ups their stake in the game human resources is largely relegated to support, compliance, and supply.
+Sales gets the money and finance maximizes the profit margin of each and every unit of money.
+Until human resources ups their stake in the game human resources is largely relegated to support, compliance, and supply.

-I don’t have a prescription, but I know the only way to be a business partner is to understand finance and understand that when human resources does not contribute to sales it’s just a cost center.
+I don’t have a prescription, but I know the only way to be a business partner is to understand finance and understand that when human resources contributes to sales and business growth or remains a cost center.

 Time for human resources to know their (our) place: either driving sales or compliance and transaction.
 If it is compliance, that is a perfect map to be outsourced and outsourcing, of course, increases margins and that gets us right back to finance…